apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden, China's Xi to meet on Saturday in Peru, US officials say**
+**Republicans win majority in US House, giving Trump control of Congress**

-You can read more about it [here](https://www.reuters.com/world/biden-xi-meet-saturday-peru-us-officials-say-2024-11-13/).
+You can read more about it [here](https://www.ft.com/content/26387a5c-425d-428c-9a57-922f16a15864).

 ## Requirements
 - Python 3.8